-Sean Durkin, full of irony and narrative, is simultaneously playful and powerful in his paintings.
+Full of irony and narrative, Sean Durkin’s work is simultaneously playful and powerful.
 Now an acclaimed artist with a loyal following, Sean’s path to becoming an artist is quite the tale, further adding to the impact of his work.

-Sean Durkin is now a much collected and incredibly popular artist.
-Forest Gallery is proud to have worked closely with Sean on some impressive commissions over the years.
+Forest Gallery has worked closely with Sean Durkin on some impressive commissions over the years.
 For any special requests please get in touch with us and we will be delighted to help.